 No. Most of our patients choose to undergo Allergy Testing and it's routinely covered by health insurance as detailed above.
 But Allergy Testing is not appropriate for some of the conditions we treat, or for some patients, and is definitely not something we require patients to undergo.

 No....according to the medical literature, most people don't have ANY allergies--not to food, airborne allergens, or medications.
 Only approximately 25-30% of the US population has an allergy.

 No. Fewer than 1% of our patients are started on allergy shots (subcutaneous immunotherapy.)
 Most of our patients find the relief their looking for with: allergen avoidance, medications or other treatments and decide that they don't need or want shots.

 There are also some newer immunotherapy options without shots.
 Immunotherapy can be thought of as a "disease-modifying" therapy, as opposed to medications.
 Medications work very well and for most people are all that is needed.
 But for those who want to address the "root cause" of allergies, allergen avoidance and immunotherapy may make sense.

 Immunotherapy which doesn't require shots include:

-Then, you're probably wondering what the visit will cost.
-Please speak with Julia or Irena.
-Once we understand your allergy symptoms, we can give you a price for a consultation and any testing which may be recommended at the visit.
+Then, you'll want to know what the visit will cost.
+Please give us a call.
+Once we understand your allergy symptoms, we can give you a price (not an estimate, an exact price) for a consultation and any testing which may be recommended at the visit.

 San Diego Allergy, Asthma & Immunology Consultants, Inc